In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 This is, thankfully, not true.

 We are still a long way away from being able to push a button and an AI will automatically produce a genuinely good story.
-I think that is unlikely to ever happen in our lifetime.
+I think that is unlikely to happen, at least for the next decade.
+And even if it happens, I still think readers will want to read books written by others, the visions of creative people.

-Instead, AI writing tools are not meant to replace human writers, but rather serve as helpful assistants.
+AI writing tools are intended to serve as helpful productivity assistants, not to replace human writers.
 They can't do all the writing for you, but they're great for tasks like brainstorming ideas, fixing typos, or suggesting better word choices.

 The best way I've ever heard it described is this: AI does for writing what calculators did for math.
 They let us have an easy way to deal with simple calculations so we can save time and achieve results that we could never have reached otherwise.